JordanMajd/Electronic_Life/README.md

     }
   };
 }
+//constructor
 function ChildClosureObj(param1, param2){

+  //inherit from ParentClosureObj
   var self = ParentClosureObj(param1, param2);

+  //override swap method
   self.swap = function(){
     this.p1 = 'nope';
     this.p2 = 'nope';
   };

-  return self;
+  //return interface to expose what you want to be public return self;
 }